-Our primary mission at the Humane Society of Wichita County, is to take homeless, sick and unwanted animals and make them happy, healthy, and adoptable pets.
+Our primary mission at the Humane Society of Wichita County is to care for the homeless, abused and abandoned animals in our area by providing food, shelter, medical care and affection until they can find their forever homes.
 We could never accomplish this mission without the help from ALL of our staff members, and the citizens, businesses, and charitable foundations in and around Wichita County.

 Brief history of how we came to be:

 History of the Humane Society of Wichita County written July 2000 by Troy L. “Kirk” Kirkpatrick, husband of Toni DeStefano, founder, written on Toni’s birthday for her 37 years of service.